 Nelumbo nucifera is a natural source of energy and has an adrenaline-like effect stemming from its ability to release noradrenaline.

 - The adrenaline effect is long lasting and does not fade early in your workouts.
 This will create a boost in athletic performance throughout your entire workout.

 Rauwolfia Vomitoria Extract

-Rauwolfia Vomitoria is a plant found in Africa that has been used in traditional medicine for heart, cancer, and brain ailments.
+Rauwolfia Vomitoria is a plant found in Africa that has been used in traditional medicine for heart, and brain health.

-- May reduce blood pressure and blood sugar.
+- May support healthy blood pressure and blood sugar.

 - Possibly effective for fat oxidation and attention by virtue of containing yohimbine.

 Huperzia Serrata contains Huperzine A and other analogues of Huperzine, which function as acetylcholinesterase inhibitors.
 This increases the amount of acetylcholine in the body for better mind and muscle function.

 - Increasing acetylcholine in the muscle could strengthen muscle contractions.

 Kanna is a psychoactive herb without hallucinogenic or habit-forming properties.
 It is traditionally used prior to stressful events to curb stress and improve performance.